AndreasGrip/griffinwebserver_v2-middleware-session/readme.md

   function dataDone() {
     // convert posted data to data
     body = Buffer.concat(body).toString(); // convert to string
-    body = httpFormToObject(body); // parse the data in to an object if posted form if(isJSON(body)) body = JSON.parse(body); // parse the data if it is json
+    if(isJSON(body)) body = JSON.parse(body); // parse the data if it is json

     req.session.data.counter = (req.session.data.counter || 0) + 1; // increment the counter of request made in this session